NAVSUP Fleet Logistics Center Bahrain applies continuous process improvement tools to manage personal property shipments

-MANAMA, Bahrain (June 12, 2021) – Normita Tipgos, left, and Lolit Boloy, right, transportation assistants of Naval Supply Systems Command (NAVSUP) Fleet Logistics Center (FLC) Bahrain, create a process map of storage-in-transit procedures to increase understanding and efficiently track 100% of inbound personal property shipments to Bahrain.
-(US Navy photo by NAVSUP FLC Bahrain)
+MANAMA, Bahrain – Amid the busiest time of year for personal property shipping offices (PPSO) across the globe, Naval Supply Systems Command (NAVSUP) Fleet Logistics Center (FLC) Bahrain PPSO created process maps to effectively manage inbound personal property shipments to Bahrain during the peak moving season.

+The peak season for military moves typically occurs between May and August each year.
+NAVSUP FLC Bahrain PPSO manages the shipment, delivery, and storage of personal property for the Department of Defense personnel moving to and from Bahrain.

+“We typically manage about 3,000 shipments per year with the goal of providing world-class service to ensure our customers have the best move in their careers,” said Gerald Bridgers, PPSO director at NAVSUP FLC Bahrain.
+"The easier we make the process of moving for our customers, the more they can focus on their jobs.
+With the high turnover across the commands in Bahrain, the faster someone can integrate into their new job, and the more effective each of the commands can be.”

 |Date Taken: